foomprep/toolla/README.md

 Currently only supports `jpeg`, `png`, `gif` and `webp` as per Anthropic docs.

 ## Multi-step Multiple Tool Use
 `toolla` will execute multi-step tool use by default, based on the stop reason in the response from Anthropic.
-Using the `add` function above a `multiply` function, simply specify multiple tools (without tool choice) and the `Chat` class will move step by step to get the result
+Using the `add` function above a with an additional `multiply` function, simply specify multiple tools (without tool choice) and the `Chat` class will move step by step to get the result
 ```
 def multiply(x: int, y: int) -> int:
     """